Probation and Dismissal

 a.
 Mandatory Hold Flags: Students should expect to have a mandatory advising hold placed on their UAccess account, preventing schedule changes from occurring until the student has met with his or her academic advisor to discuss academic expectations and a plan for course schedule adjustments if necessary.

 b.
-Academic Contract or Academic Agreement: Continuing students with a B deficit (defined as the number of units of B-graded credit necessary to raise the GPA to at least 2.000) of 15 units or higher are placed on academic contract by the College; however, major departments may place any of their probationary students on academic contract at their discretion.
-Academic Agreements are found in the UAccess Student Center.
-The agreement is negotiated between the advisor and student as a way to document the issues that prevented academic success, and to set reasonable goals in order to get back on track.
-Students who were readmitted to the College of Science on probation will have been placed on academic contract upon their return.
+Academic Contract or Academic Agreement: All students with a GPA of less than 2.0 are provided with an Academic Agreement which can be found in the UAccess Student Center.
+In addition, major departments may place any of their probationary students on academic contract at their discretion.
+The agreements or contracts are negotiated between the advisor and student as a way to document the issues that prevented academic success, and to set reasonable goals in order to get back on track.
+Students who were readmitted to the College of Science on probation will be placed on academic contract upon their return.

 i.
 Students who meet the terms of the contract at the end of the following term may return to good academic standing or continue on probation if necessary.